Skip to main content

 Restore Range of Motion Without Injections

-Non-surgical treatment for adhesive capsulitis (frozen shoulder) using shockwave therapy, red light therapy, and corrective adjustments to restore range of motion and end chronic shoulder pain.
+Non-surgical care for adhesive capsulitis (frozen shoulder) using shockwave therapy, red light therapy, and corrective adjustments to restore range of motion and end chronic shoulder pain.

 Understanding Frozen Shoulder